vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-getting-started.md

 ---
 title: Getting Started
+excerpt: >-
-excerpt: 'Get started using the RCS REST API and read about the features available in the RCS chatbot (A2P Sender ID)'
+  Get started using the RCS REST API and read about the features available in the RCS chatbot (A2P Sender ID)
 next:
   pages:
     - rcs-rest-formats